evoila/concourse-resources/golang/README.md

 # golang
 This Container used by CICD Pipeline for go.
-Alpine Image with bash
+Alpine Image with glide and bash